 Before you dive into large-scale proposal development, we offer the opportunity to “test your concept” before a panel of expert USask researchers.
 These panels normally take place well before a grant deadline and are an exceptional opportunity to refine your ideas and receive feedback at a key stage of the grant development process.

 Pre-Eminent Expert Reviewers (PEER) members offer PI mentorship, early stage feedback on research ideas, and expert internal reviews prior to proposal submission, with a focus on key tri-agency programs and institutionally significant grants.

 PEER membership is composed of invited USask researchers with demonstrated review experience of federal programs, who hold national funding in leading-edge programs, or with demonstrated tri-agency success.
 Through their generous service, USask is able to leverage PEER expertise to submit grant proposals that are innovative, competitive and at the cutting-edge of their fields.

-PEER review is usually included as part of the RASI collaborative large-scale process.
+PEER review is usually included as part of the RASI strategic facilitation process.